Front-end Editing

 $config['autosave_interval_seconds'] = '10';

-There are several ways to disable front-end editing links:
+There are multiple ways to enable or disable front-end editing links:

 <h1>{!-- disable frontedit --}{title}{!-- //disable frontedit --}</h1>

-Hint: If you need to disable front-end edit on large number of templates completely, you can wrap these comments around layout template.
+Hint: If you need to disable front-end edit on large number of templates completely, wrap these comments around content using a layout template.

 <h1><!-- disable frontedit -->{title}<!-- //disable frontedit --></h1>

-Hint: If you need to disable front-end edit on large number of templates completely, you can wrap these comments around layout template.
+Hint: If you need to disable front-end edit on large number of templates completely, wrap these comments around content using a layout template.

-Use disable="frontedit" parameter on field tag to disable link for a certain field.
+Use the disable="frontedit" parameter on a field tag to disable the edit link for a specific field.

 {page_content disable="frontedit"}

-The edit link for each field can be placed manually using :frontedit modifier on the field or using the frontedit_link tag if you need to have a link in a different section of a template, custom styled, or you can even place a link for a field that is currently not on the page.
+The edit link icon for each field can be output in another part of the HTML by using :frontedit modifier on the field tag.
+Or, by using the frontedit_link tag, you can have a raw link in a different section of a template which can be custom styled.
+You can also use this to place an edit icon or link for a field that is currently not on the page.

 :frontedit

-Inside {exp:channel:entries} tag, using the field name postfixed with :frontedit will generate an edit link for that field within displayed entry.
+Inside {exp:channel:entries} tag, using a field name postfixed with :frontedit will generate an edit link icon for that field, regardless of that field’s usual setting.

-You may find it useful if disable_frontedit_links configuration override is set and you need to place the links individually.
+This is additionally useful if automatic_frontedit_links is set to n and you need to place the links individually.

 Example usage: